louissalin/event_source/README.md

 This repository is used to store and load entities.
 It is also used to monitor changes to entities.
 When a transaction is created, all changes to all entities and all events created will be saved in the event repository.

+The entity repository needs an instance of an event repository to work.
+If you decide to create your own instance of the entity repository, be sure to pass one as a parameter to the initialize method.
+Thankfully, however, since the event repository is memoize, the entity repository will simply call use it if you don't specify your own.

 ### Transactions

 ```ruby